guidefari/here_hugo/docs/discord-crosspost-design.md

 **Domain Modules** (pure, no I/O):

-- `MediaEntry` — the normalized Effect Schema struct every feed format decodes into: `sourceId`, `entryIdentity`, `title`, `entryUrl`, `description`, `creator`, `mediaType`, `mediaUrl`, `tags`, `thumbnailUrl`, `publishedAt`, `draft`.
+- `MediaEntry`: the normalized Effect Schema struct every feed format decodes into: `sourceId`, `entryIdentity`, `title`, `entryUrl`, `description`, `creator`, `mediaType`, `mediaUrl`, `tags`, `thumbnailUrl`, `publishedAt`, `draft`.
-- `DedupeKey` — a branded value derived from `sourceId` + `entryIdentity`, with a pure `DedupeKey.make(sourceId, entryIdentity)` constructor.
+- `DedupeKey`: a branded value derived from `sourceId` + `entryIdentity`, with a pure `DedupeKey.make(sourceId, entryIdentity)` constructor.
-- `DiscordEmbedPayload` — a projection function `MediaEntry -> DiscordEmbedPayload`, pure, owns embed field mapping and truncation to Discord's limits.
+- `DiscordEmbedPayload`: a projection function `MediaEntry -> DiscordEmbedPayload`, pure, owns embed field mapping and truncation to Discord's limits.
-- Feed-format decoders — `JsonFeedEntry`, `RssItem`, `AtomEntry` Effect Schemas, each with a pure normalizer into `MediaEntry`.
+- Feed-format decoders: `JsonFeedEntry`, `RssItem`, `AtomEntry` Effect Schemas, each with a pure normalizer into `MediaEntry`.
 A decode failure produces a typed `MediaEntryRejected` value (not thrown), carrying enough context to quarantine.

 **Service Modules** (orchestration, explicit dependencies via Effect Tags):

-- `FeedIngestion` — given a `FeedSource` (first-party or external), fetches and decodes it into `ReadonlyArray<Result<MediaEntry, MediaEntryRejected>>`.
+- `FeedIngestion`: given a `FeedSource` (first-party or external), fetches and decodes it into `ReadonlyArray<Result<MediaEntry, MediaEntryRejected>>`.
 Depends on an `HttpClient` capability (Effect's platform HTTP client) and the per-format Domain Module decoders.
-- `CrossPostRun` — the top-level use case invoked by the Cron trigger: load enabled sources, run `FeedIngestion` across them with bounded concurrency, claim new entries via `DeliveryLedger`, send due entries via `DiscordPublisher`, apply backfill trickle policy.
+- `CrossPostRun`: the top-level use case invoked by the Cron trigger: load enabled sources, run `FeedIngestion` across them with bounded concurrency, claim new entries via `DeliveryLedger`, send due entries via `DiscordPublisher`, apply backfill trickle policy.
 Depends on `SourceConfig`, `FeedIngestion`, `DeliveryLedger`, `DiscordPublisher`, `Clock`.

 **External Adapter Modules** (Cloudflare/framework/third-party translation, Layers own construction):

-- `DeliveryLedger` — D1-backed, exposes service-shaped methods (`claim(dedupeKey, entry): Effect<ClaimResult, LedgerUnavailable>`, `markSent(...)`, `markFailed(...)`, `dueForBackfill(now): Effect<...>`), not raw D1 queries.
-Parses D1 rows at the seam (`parseDeliveryRow`) per boundary-parsing standards; rejects contradictory persisted rows (e.g. `state = 'sent'` with no `sentAt`).
+- `DeliveryLedger`: D1-backed, exposes service-shaped methods (`claim(dedupeKey, entry): Effect<ClaimResult, LedgerUnavailable>`, `markSent(...)`, `markFailed(...)`, `promoteQueued(...)`), not raw D1 queries.
+Parses D1 rows at the seam per boundary-parsing standards; rejects contradictory persisted rows (e.g. `state = 'sent'` with no `sentAt`).
-- `DiscordPublisher` — wraps the webhook `fetch` call, returns `Effect<DiscordMessageId, DiscordDeliveryFailed>`.
+- `DiscordPublisher`: wraps the webhook `fetch` call, returns `Effect<DiscordMessageId, DiscordDeliveryFailed>`.
 Classifies HTTP/network failures before returning; does not leak the raw webhook URL into error values.
-- `SourceConfig` — resolves first-party + external feed configuration (see [Feed configuration](#feed-configuration)) into parsed `FeedSource[]` at startup/composition, not re-read per run.
+- `SourceConfig`: resolves first-party + external feed configuration (see [Feed configuration](#feed-configuration)) into parsed `FeedSource[]` at startup/composition, not re-read per run.
-- `QuarantineStore` — D1-backed, records rejected entries for later review (see [Malformed entries](#malformed-entries)).
+- `QuarantineStore`: D1-backed, records rejected entries for later review (see [Malformed entries](#malformed-entries)).

-**Composition seam** — the Cron handler (`scheduled(event, env, ctx)`) is the only place raw `Env`/D1 bindings/secrets are touched.
+**Composition seam**: the Cron handler (`scheduled(event, env, ctx)`) is the only place raw `Env`/D1 bindings/secrets are touched.
 It builds the Layer stack (`DeliveryLedgerLive`, `DiscordPublisherLive`, `SourceConfigLive`, ...) and runs `CrossPostRun` through it.
 No Service Module or Domain Module imports Cloudflare binding types directly.

-**Errors** — each Service/Adapter method returns a precise union via `Schema.TaggedErrorClass`, e.g. `FeedUnreachable`, `FeedFormatUnsupported`, `LedgerUnavailable`, `DiscordDeliveryFailed`, `MediaEntryRejected`. `CrossPostRun`'s own surface (what the Cron handler catches to decide whether to alert) is the only place these can widen into a broader run-summary type; that summary should not be a broad `AppError`, but a `CrossPostRunFailure` struct listing which sources/entries failed and why, since a partial-source failure should not fail the whole run.
+**Errors**: each Service/Adapter method returns a precise union via `Schema.TaggedErrorClass`, e.g. `FeedUnreachable`, `FeedFormatUnsupported`, `LedgerUnavailable`, `DiscordDeliveryFailed`, `MediaEntryRejected`. `CrossPostRun`'s own surface (what the Cron handler catches to decide whether to alert) is the only place these can widen into a broader run-summary type; that summary should not be a broad `AppError`, but a `CrossPostRunFailure` struct listing which sources/entries failed and why, since a partial-source failure should not fail the whole run.

 ## Secrets

-The Discord webhook URL is provided as a deploy-time secret and bound into the Worker's `Env` through Alchemy — the equivalent of a `Secret()` resource wired into the Worker binding, matching how Alchemy is already used for the rest of this stack's Cloudflare resources.
+The Discord webhook URL is provided as a deploy-time secret and bound into the Worker's `Env` through Alchemy: the equivalent of a `Secret()` resource wired into the Worker binding, matching how Alchemy is already used for the rest of this stack's Cloudflare resources.
 Exact Alchemy API surface (`alchemy/Secret` or the Cloudflare-provider-specific secret binding) should be confirmed against the installed Alchemy version (`2.0.0-beta.64` per root `package.json`) at implementation time, since Alchemy's secret API is not yet exercised anywhere else in this repo.

 Inside the Worker, the raw webhook URL is wrapped in Effect's `Redacted` immediately at the composition seam and only unwrapped inside `DiscordPublisher`, per the repo-wide secrets standard: it must never enter logs, D1 rows, quarantine records, or error values.